Kondor Path Tours

 Fear

 Faced with the power of mystery, one may have mixed feelings of confidence and fear.
-Supernatural beings are certainly contours as protectors, but as demanding when it comes to maintaining reciprocity when one neglects or even inadvertently reaches warnings that could lead to punishment if not remedied the oversight.
+Supernatural beings are perceived as protectors but as demanding when maintaining reciprocity when one neglects or even inadvertently reaches warnings that could lead to punishment if not remedied.

 Mountain Gods as the center of ancient Andes cults & rituals